timfox456/R-course/davies_outline.md

 ## Chapter 19: Analysis of Variance
  * One Way ANOVA
    - Hypothesis and Diagnostic checking
-   - One way ANOVA Table Consgructions
+   - One way ANOVA Table Constructions
    - Building ANOVA Tables and the `aov` function
  * Two Way ANOVA
    - A suite of hypotheses